Current

 Chris Johnson

-The two of them have lived here in the Rogue valley for 42 years and enjoy the woods and scenery of Southern Oregon.
+Both residents of Rogue Valley since 1974, moved to Jacksonville in 2001, and joined JWA in 2009.
+They enjoy the woods and scenery of Southern Oregon.
 Their family includes three boys and their wives, and 6 grandchildren.

 Gary Sprague